 Because conjunctivitis in dogs is usually the result of an irritant and not a contagious infection that can spread from dog to dog, treatment will most of the time involve flushing the eyes and reducing inflammation with eye drops and ointments.
 If the irritant is an allergen, this may be followed up with antihistamines.

 If conjunctivitis results from an underlying condition, that condition will have to be treated separately.
 Immune disease, distemper, and upper respiratory tract infection all have their own prescribed treatments.
 Certain types of tumors or deformities of the eyelids or eyes may require surgery.

 Prevention of pink eye is possible by reducing interactions with contaminated water or other materials.
 Eliminating exposure to known allergens or irritants, such as cigarette smoke, also helps.
-Staying up-to-date on vaccinations for conditions such as distemper will also reduce the risk of contracting pink eye as a secondary condition.
+Staying up-to-date on vaccinations for conditions such as distemper will further reduce the risk of contracting pink eye as a secondary condition.

 Has your dog ever had pink eye?
 How did you treat it?
 Let us know in the comments below!